-82. (1) If a person commits an offence under this Ordinance or any other law (including any common law offences) involving a vehicle which is punishable with imprisonment, the court may, on application by the crown make an order forfeiting the vehicle concerned and any vehicle so forfeited must be disposed of as the court directs.

-(2) A person who fails to surrender, or obstructs the surrender of, such a vehicle forfeited in subsection (1), commits an offence.
+- 82. (1) If a person commits an offence under this Ordinance or any other law (including any common law offence) involving a vehicle, which is punishable with imprisonment, the court may on application by the Crown make an order forfeiting the vehicle concerned and any vehicle so forfeited must be disposed of as the court directs. - (2) A person who fails to surrender, or obstructs the surrender of, a vehicle forfeited under subsection (1), commits an offence.
+Penalty: A fine of £1,000 or imprisonment for 6 months, or both.